 The Pension Fund

 The Pension Fund provides a very modest pension to authors over 60 who have been members of the Society for over 10 years and are in financial need.
 Pensions are advertised when availability arises.
-To apply for a pension please click here to download the application form.

 Further help and assistance